FreeCAD/FreeCAD-documentation/wiki/Std_CloseActiveWindow.md

 ## Usage

-1. There are several ways to invoke the command   *
+1. There are several ways to invoke the command:
     -   Select the **File → <img src="images/Std_CloseActiveWindow.svg" width=16px> Close** option from the menu.
-    -   Use the keyboard shortcut   * **Ctrl**+**F4**.
+    -   Use the keyboard shortcut: **Ctrl**+**F4**.
-2. To close a document   * repeat this for all windows belonging to it.
+2. To close a document: repeat this for all windows belonging to it.
-3. When closing the last window of a document that has not been saved, a dialog box will prompt you to save it   *
+3. When closing the last window of a document that has not been saved, a dialog box will prompt you to save it:
     -   Press the **Save** button to save the document.
 If required enter a filename first.
     -   Press the **Discard** button to discard the document and lose all changes.

 ## Options

--   When the dialog box is displayed   * press **Esc** or the **Cancel** button to abort the command.
+-   When the dialog box is displayed: press **Esc** or the **Cancel** button to abort the command.

 ## Notes